BA Avios Companion Voucher – Navigating the Good, the Bad and the Ugly

 - In due course you’ll receive a pro-rata refund on the £195 fee for the Premium Plus card.

-Again we wouldn’t recommend this as we believe the 25,000 Avios (increased to 26,000 using this link) more than offsets the cost of the card.
+Again we wouldn’t recommend this as we believe the 25,000 Avios (increased to 26,000 using this link and scrolling down to the correct card) more than offsets the cost of the card.

 Step-by-Step Guide to Redeeming a BA Amex Companion Voucher